-As Trustees, we acknowledge we have overall responsibility for ensuring that Sutton Coldfield Grammar School for Girls Academy Trust has an effective and appropriate system of control, financial and otherwise.
-However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
+As Trustees, we acknowledge we have overall responsibility for ensuring that the Academy Trust has an effective and appropriate system of control, financial and otherwise.
+However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable, and not absolute, assurance against material misstatement or loss.

-As Trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+As Trustees, we have reviewed and taken account of the guidance in the DfE's Governance Handbook and Competency Framework for Governance, as well as the Academy Trust Handbook.

-The Board of Trustees has delegated the day-to-day responsibility to the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Sutton Coldfield Grammar School for Girls Academy Trust and the Secretary of State for Education.
-They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.
+The Board of Trustees has delegated the day-to-day responsibility to the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between the Academy Trust and the Secretary of State for Education.
+The Accounting Officer is also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.